Our Process

 • “There is a lack of research on the long-term effects of smartphone addiction on adolescent mental health.”

-• “The inefficiencies in the current supply chain management system have led to increased operational costs and customer dissatisfaction.
+• “The inefficiencies in the current supply chain management system have increased operational costs and customer dissatisfaction.

 1. Clear Problem Definition

-• Identification of the Problem: The problem statement should start with a precise and clear identification of the problem at hand.
-It’s essential to articulate what the issue is and, if possible, why it is a problem.
+• Identification of the Problem: The problem statement should start by precisely identifying the problem.
+It’s essential to articulate the issue and, if possible, why it is a problem.

 Example: In a project focusing on customer satisfaction, the problem could be identified as “High customer churn rates within the first three months of subscription, leading to decreased overall satisfaction and retention.”